koii-network/docs/develop/koii-software-toolkit-sdk/using-the-cli.md

 koii address
 ```

-If you do not have a Koii wallet in `./.config/koii/id.json` ,you should see an error prompt:
+If you do not have a Koii wallet in `./.config/koii/id.json` , you should see an error prompt:

 ```
 Error: No default signer found, run "koii-keygen new -o /Users/<YOUR_HOME>/.config/koii/id.json" to create a new one